danielschubert/scroll-a-thing/README.md

 scroll-a-thing
 ==============

-move element of webpage with scrolling movements
+Tiny js snippet that moves a part of the website (eg the navigation) whilst scrolling

+uses jQuery